 1) Cutting expenses and lowering your living standards: The financial aspect of work is a very important one.
 Even though you may not have the biggest income, taking your job completely out of the equation will probably make things even harder.
 Even if you drastically cut your spending, things might still be difficult.

-2) Dealing with judgmental people: I’m sure that not working and pursuing your hobbies and activities is great for our mental health, it’s not exactly considered as socially acceptable.
-Telling people you don’t have a job leaves you open and vulnerable to other people’s judgements about what you should be doing with your life.
+2) Dealing with judgmental people: I’m sure that not working and pursuing your hobbies and activities is great for our mental health, it’s not exactly considered socially acceptable.
+Telling people you don’t have a job leaves you open and vulnerable to other people’s judgments about what you should be doing with your life.